jamesgober/metrics-lib/docs/GUIDELINES.md

 - **Property Tests**: For statistical functions
 - **Regression Tests**: Performance regression detection

+> Note: For detailed instructions on running microbenchmarks with Criterion, short/fast runs for PRs, comparing results across runs (baselines and directory-to-directory via `critcmp`), and minimizing variance on Linux self-hosted runners, see `CONTRIBUTING.md` → Benchmarks and Comparing Criterion Results.

 ### Documentation Standards
 ```rust
 /// Measures the execution time of a code block.